CVE-2026-33467: CWE-347 Improper Verification of Cryptographic Signature in Elastic Elastic Package Registry

 Potential Impact

-An attacker capable of intercepting or influencing network traffic to a self-hosted Elastic Package Registry could substitute malicious packages without detection due to improper signature verification.
-This undermines the integrity of packages delivered to users, potentially leading to the deployment of compromised software.
-There is no impact on confidentiality or availability according to the CVSS vector.
-No known exploits have been reported.
+An attacker able to intercept or manipulate network traffic to a self-hosted Elastic Package Registry could substitute malicious or tampered packages without detection due to improper cryptographic signature verification.
+This compromises the integrity of packages delivered to users relying on the registry, potentially leading to the installation of unauthorized or malicious code.
+There is no impact on confidentiality or availability reported.
+No known exploits have been observed in the wild.

 Mitigation Recommendations